RafiOsmanu/Flowfield-Pathfinding/README.md

 ![VectorMap](https://user-images.githubusercontent.com/104839344/212182718-876c6758-bf49-4097-8adb-6d7e3f428a86.JPG)

-3. Set the velocity of your agent to the vectors u have created
+**3. Set the velocity of your agent to the vectors u have created**

 ![agent to goal](https://user-images.githubusercontent.com/104839344/212186247-268b802b-1eb9-455d-8d62-4f17dda19a1d.JPG)